handrew/wordcel/docs/dag.md

   --help  Show this message and exit.

 Commands:
-  execute  Execute a pipeline.
-  new      Create a new pipeline.
+  execute          Execute a pipeline. list-node-types  List available node types. new              Create a new pipeline. visualize        Visualize a pipeline.
 ```

 ## DAG Configuration (YAML)